hanuasfaw/luhn/README.md

 by **Brehanu Bugg**

 Banks and websites that require card number information need an efficient way to quickly evaluate if the number a user inputs is valid.
-Many times, websites will evaluate the card number as the user types it in.
+Many times, websites will evaluate the card number as the user is typing it in.
 This is all possible because of the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).
-It is a simple, but powerful, checksum formula devloped by IBM scientist [Hans Peter Luhn](https://en.wikipedia.org/wiki/Hans_Peter_Luhn), for whom it is named after.
+It is a simple, but powerful, checksum formula devloped by IBM scientist [Hans Peter Luhn](https://en.wikipedia.org/wiki/Hans_Peter_Luhn), for whom the algorithm is named after.

 ## Running the Program

-Once you've downloaded this project—either via GitHub or your command line—up a new terminal session and run the following command:
+Once you've downloaded this project—either via GitHub or your command line—open up a new terminal session and run the following command:

 `g++ --std=c++11 validator.cpp && ./a.out`

 The first half of the command—up to the &&—will compile the C++ code into a executable file.
 This will only need to be run once.
-The second half of the command—post &&—will execute program.
-If you want to run the program again, you just need to run `./a.out`.
+The second half of the command—post &&—will execute the program.
+If you want to run the program again, you just need to run the `./a.out` command.

 It will prompt you for a card number.
 When you click enter, it will immediately tell you if the number is valid or not.
 Your input is not stored locally or sent anywhere.

 ## The Algorithm

-Suppose a user inputs the card number `79927398713` into Amazon.
+Suppose a user inputs the card number `79927398713` into Amazon to buy a new pair of shoes.
 The Luhn algorithm works in 6 simple steps.

-**1. Starting at the second to last number, and going from right-to-left, get every other number.**
+**1. Starting at the second to last number—and going from right-to-left—get every other number.**

 The second-to-last number in this scenario is 1.
 Every other number in the left direction from 1 are as follows: `1, 8, 3, 2, 9`.